scheduled flow + vf email template demo

 - remove inactive owners from the list

-The flow uses an invocable apex method to get the unique list of owner ids to avoid burning iterations, instead of this hack which does not scale well.
+The flow uses an invocable apex method to get the unique list of owner ids to avoid burning iterations, instead of this hack which does not scale as well.

 The flow does not use the $record variable at all, but you must have at least one matching record for the scheduled flow to run.
 From my experience, no harm comes from having multiple matching records - the flow only runs once.
 But just in case that ever changes, its best to return a single record - so I recommend filtering on username so only a single user will be returned.
 I dont know that this is an intended use of scheduled flows, but that is why its fun!